 Under our annual cash incentive plan, each Named Executive Officer was eligible to receive a performance bonus based on a specified percentage of eligible earnings, which is defined as eligible W-2 earnings received during the 2018 calendar year (i.e., base salary, including regular, holiday, vacation and sick pay, but excluding bonus payments).
-Bonus payouts in 2018, except for Mr. Werth, were based entirely on non-GAAP operating income after bonus and excluding any charges or income not related to the operating performance of the Company.
-Mr. Werth's bonus payout in 2018 was based entirely on non-GAAP operating income after bonus and excluding any charges or income not related to the operating performance of the Company's Light and Motion Division.
+Bonus payouts in 2018, except for Mr. Werth, were based entirely on non-GAAP operating income after bonus and excluding any charges or income not related to the operating income after bonus and excluding any charges or income not related to the Operating income after bonus and excluding any charges or income not related to the operating performance of the Company's Light and Motion Division.